Monday, November 25, 2019

 Daphne only has a photo of her father from the eighties, but she seems to know exactly where he lives.
 I guess since he's a well-known member of society, it was easy finding his home (not to mention it's a huge manor).
 Instead of going through the front (guarded) gates and asking to speak to him, she decides it would be more fun to sneak in through the back and go over a brick wall and into the garden maze.
 I guess this is done for comedy purposes as Glynnis and Clarissa are sitting in the kitchen and Clarissa keeps seeing flashes of what she believes is a "large bird".
 At one point, Daphne stands directly in front of the window and Clarissa screams and clearly sees a human has intruded upon their grounds.
 Henry thinks it's the paparazzi and calls security, which prompts Daphne to run away.
 Seriously, what was her plan here?
 They will call back to this scene later in the film when Daphne and Henry are trying to get away from the paparazzi who are in front of the house, so Daphne has him climb over the back gates, so I guess in the context it makes sense.

 Henry catches her and demands to know which paper she's working for and Daphne springs the surprise on him that she's his daughter.
 She also does this in front of Glynnis, Clarissa, and Henry's mother, Jocelyn (Eileen Atkins), the first two who are scandalized.
 They let Daphne stay at their house (it's not like they don't have enough rooms to spare!) and Daphne claims her room is bigger than her apartment back home, which is true.
 She gives Jocelyn a hug who recoils and tells her, "I'm British.
 We only show affection to dogs and horses."
 I'm not British, so maybe that's why this joke went over my head.
+I guess they're saying British people tend not to be very affectionate.
 Henry calls Libby to tell her that Daphne is with him.
 It's a bit weird that he knows her number when they haven't spoken in seventeen years!
 Also, if Libby knew her daughter was headed to London to find her father, why didn't she give Henry a heads up?
 I assume she also had his number.

 Pretty much the next part of the movie is Daphne attending all these important events with her father and his fiancee and stepdaughter to be.
 Glynnis and Clarissa are always trying to sabotage Daphne and make her look like a fool, but Daphne seems to one up them most of the time.
 When she's invited to the Royal Fashion Show, Clarissa tells her she should wear something "funky"; that if she were to show up in pearls and a sensible dress, she would be a "plonker".
 Daphne wears jeans and a tank top (the only thing she appears to own) and shows up late at the show and ends up being confused with one of the models (even though they're all modeling dresses...how did the dumb idiot backstage mistake her for a model?) and she ends up walking the runway, instead, of you know, getting down as quickly and discreetly as possible.
 People seem to love her, though, but she ends up falling where faux Prince Charles is sitting with his two faux sons, William and Harry.